Mastering Options – Seven Rules That Lead to Killer Option Win Rates (MomentumOptions.com)

 Stop Losses and Stop Targets

-Setting stops and exit targets is my most important trading rule.
+Setting stops and exit targets is our most important trading rule.
 Traders can get greedy and often give back major gains by not having these protective profit stops in place, which is why we’ll use them to take the emotional aspect out of our trading strategy.

 Understanding Stock History